Rorosha/testcloud/README.rst

  - libguestfs-tools
  - python-requests (for whatever python version you're running)

-Optional:
- - py.test (if you plan on running or working on the tests)
+Optional (if you plan on running or working on the tests):
+ - python2-pytest
+ - python-pytest-cov

 All of these packages are in the Fedora repos (and likely other distros as well).